CaelRowley/brickblock-backend/README.md

 npm start
 ```

-The project should now be avilable at `http://localhost:8000/graphql`
+The project should now be available at `http://localhost:8000/graphql`
 If the database contains no data you can run `npm run mock:data` to populate it with mock ICO data

 ## Project Scaffolding